 |Corporate Level||Country/Site Level|

-We will continue employing our three-stage assessment to ensure that any needs are evaluated on a recurring basis to our unique risk profile and operating context.
+No risks were observed for the five vulnerable groups.
+We will continue with our three-stage assessment approach to ensure that any assessment needs are evaluated on a regular basis taking into account Indorama’s unique risk profile and operating context.

 Human Rights protections in our supply chain